dnlf1ff/febench/README.md

 pip install -e .

 ### Usage
-for command line interface .. use
+run the following  command:
 febench --config ./config.yaml --calc omni --modal omat24 --carbon_config ./carbon_config.yaml

-indicated arguments above are the default argument of the parser

 to run pure iron, carbon in iron, and transition metal solute/vacancy interactions

+(indicated arguments above are the default argument of the parser)

 you can also tweak the config.yaml's 'run' key's value to false to skip a certain type of calculation

-other command lines available
+#### other command lines available
 febench (same with febench-run)

 febench-pure to only run pure iron calc.